One hour of fun--watch out for Suzy the Moose!

 Peak Elevation: 5800 ft.

 Headlights illuminate forested trails and fields of glistening snow.
-End your ride with a sumptuous dinner featuring New York Steak served with a Brandy Mushroom Sauce, Seasonal Vegetables, Garlic Mashed Potatoes, House Salad, Oven Baked Bread, Dessert, Cafe Mela Coffee, Tea and Hot Spiced Cider in front of the grand river rock fireplace in the Beaver Creek Lodge.
+End your ride with a sumptuous dinner featuring New York Steak served with a compound herb butter, Seasonal Vegetables, Garlic Mashed Potatoes, House Salad, Oven Baked Bread and Dessert

 Ride along with an experienced guide to breathtaking views in the ultimate fun track trek!
 Trips last 90 minutes including viewpoint stops for pictures, homemade cookies and hot chocolate!